qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 - **iTunes 12.6.5 only works on Windows**.
 Apple killed iTunes 12.6.5 on macOS.
 Even if you manage to get iTunes 12.6.5 on your Mac, the download feature will not work.

-- The Guide seems complicated, but it's very easy to follow, and you only need to do Step 1, 2, and 3 for the first time (There are 5 steps in total).
+- The Guide seems complicated, but it's very easy to follow.
+Plus, you only need to do Step 1, 2, and 3 for the first time (There are 5 steps in total).

 - Jailbreak is **NOT** needed.
 Since the iPA comes directly from iTunes, it's encrypted and can be installed without Sideload.
 The IPA is 100% legit!

-- You can get the old version of any apps on AppStore as long as that version is still **available** on AppStore.
+- You can get the old version of any apps as long as that version is still **available** on AppStore.

 # II.
 Requirements